adrienchkirate/gaussian-curves-webapp/README.md

 **[Use the application. ](http://adrienchkirate.com/app/hf5v2/)**

-## Older Version

-This github project is a rebuild of the first version of the application.
-You can visit the out of use version [here](http://adrienchkirate.com/app/hf5v1/).

 ## Init project

 If you want to run the app locally you will need the following dependencies :